2022 Liberty Flames football team

 The 2022 Liberty Flames football team represented Liberty University in the 2022 NCAA Division I FBS football season.
 The Flames played their home games at Williams Stadium in Lynchburg, Virginia, and competed as an FBS independent.
-They were led by fourth-year head coach Hugh Freeze.
+They were led by fourth-year head coach Hugh Freeze, who left before the bowl game leading to intern head coach Josh Aldridge.

-The 2022 season was the program's last season as an independent as the Flames will join Conference USA in 2023.
+The 2022 season was the program's last season as an independent as the Flames joined Conference USA in 2023.

 Schedule

 Liberty hosted six home games and travelled to six away games.